 CINCINNATI (FOX19) - The Woman’s City Club announced fundraising efforts to build a statue honoring a Cincinnati trailblazer.

-The statue will be of Marian Spencer and will be the first Cincinnati statue to honor a woman.
+The statue will be of Marian Spencer and it will be located just inside the entrance to Smale Park.

 The club, along with David Mann and Denise Driehaus, held a news conference to discuss the project Friday.

 The group unveiled the artist’s statue rendering as well as a model of the statue.

 The Woman’s City Club says though Cincinnati has a number of statues that honor politicians, military leaders, and educators, none honor a woman.